 View our Garden Wedding Brochure

+Please call ahead for pricing on site rentals.
 Due to the popularity of Old Economy Village weddings and photography sessions, we recommend scheduling at least six months in advance.
-For more information, call (724) 266-4500 x 120, or e-mail: firstname.lastname@example.org.
+For more information, call (724) 266-4500 x 104, or e-mail: firstname.lastname@example.org.

 The Granary is a five-story barn that housed a year’s supply of grain for the Harmony Society.
-The first floor is available for rental holds 135 people seated auditorium style or 75-80 seated banquet style.
+The first floor is available for rental and holds 135 people seated auditorium style or 75-80 seated banquet style.
 This building is handicap accessible with restrooms available in the adjacent Feast Hall building.